 And here is the link to her actual study of the same name.

-If you go to this link and scroll down a little bit you, and your students, can take her “grit study” after free registration.
+If you go to link and scroll down a little bit you, and your students, can take her “grit study” after free registration.

 The Myth of Innate Genius by David Shenk is a related article.

 Here’s a video of a talk Professor Duckworth gave on her research:

 comes from Dr Kathie Nunley’s Educator’s Newsletter: “…task persistence in young adolescents

 is extremely predictive of their income and occupational levels as adults.
 In males, it’s actually more predictive than even intelligence.
 Researchers